Contact Us

 What it says about you: “I am a person of discerning taste and undiscerning love of parties.
 I am both worldly and open-minded.
 I am a Stokie

 At Stoke, we believe someday the whole world will unite and live in harmony as lovers of German suds.
-We’ll be at Munich’s Oktoberfest 2023 this September and October spreading the gospel, will you join us?
+We’ll be at Munich’s Oktoberfest 2024 this September and October spreading the gospel, will you join us?
+Check out our Oktoberfest deals.

 Related Trips